stephen-ics/haskell/README.md

 - In the example of take 5 square, Haskell only generates 5 squares due to laziness

 - In Haskell, a 'bottom' sometimes called a "diverging term" is used to describe a non-terminating or undefined value, often represented as '⊥', it's value has no normal form and does not produce a valid result.
 It does not successfully compute and yield any meaningful output
-- Laziness is Haskell allow for bottoms to be "threaded around" without immediately causing an error or divergence.
+- Laziness in Haskell allows for bottoms to be "threaded around" without immediately causing an error or divergence.
 These values can be passed around through expressions until they are forced to be evaluated
 ```haskell
     bot = bot --The expression 'bot' does not diverge since the second argument is not used in the body of const
     const 42 bot